Where you can be with your Buddhist friends

 Books

-Our host Gal’s Guide Library has a unique collection of Buddhist books by and about women.
-The first women’s history lending library in the United States.
-It is free to borrow a Gal’s Guide Library book Click here to view the Buddhism Collection
+Gal’s Guide Library has a unique collection of Buddhist books by and about women.
+Our library is seeking a new location in Moorhead, MN but you are welcome to view the collection.
+Click here to view the Buddhism Collection

 21 Taras